A minimax optimal approach to high-dimensional double sparse linear regression: Introduction

-Recently, sparse group selection has emerged as a prominent area of the high-dimensional structured sparsity learning.
+Recently, sparse group selection has emerged as a prominent area of high-dimensional structured sparsity learning.
 To tackle this problem, a combination of two penalized methods is often considered.
-In order to perform sparse group selection, \citet{friedman2010note} and \citet{simon2013sparse} proposed sparse group lasso (SGLasso), a combination of the lasso penalty \citep{T1996} and the group lasso penalty \citep{Y2006} joined together.
-Several notable approaches have been developed to expedite the convergence of SGLasso \citep{ida2019fast, zhang2020efficient}.
-The group bridge (GBridge) proposed by \citet{huang2009group} utilized lasso penalty at the individual variable level and bridge penalty at the group level to address the sparse group selection problem.
-Inspired by GBridge, \citet{breheny2009penalized} integrated the individual variable and group penalties in a hierarchical framework.
-Following this framework, the composite MCP (cMCP, \citet{breheny2009penalized}) and the group exponential Lasso (GEL, \citet{breheny2015group}) were proposed to perform sparse group selection.
-While the aforementioned methods have shown promising performance in practical settings \citep{breheny2009penalized, chatterjee2012sparse, zhang2020efficient}, a pressing issue that remains unresolved is the need for a comprehensive theoretical analysis. \citet{cai2019sparse} established the minimax lower bounds for the estimation error of the double sparse linear regression, and the near-optimal upper bounds for the estimation error of SGLasso are obtained.
-Moreover, they provided the theoretical guarantees for both the sample complexity and estimation error of SGLasso. \citet{li2022minimax} concentrated on the Gaussian location model with double sparse structure.
-They devised an innovative technique that relies on multiary Gilbert-Varshamov bounds \citep{gilbert1952comparison} and established the minimax rates for the estimation error over $\ell_q$ balls for $q \in [0, 1]$.
+In order to perform sparse group selection, \citet{friedman2010note} and \citet{simon2013sparse} proposed sparse group Lasso (SGLasso), a combination of the Lasso penalty \citep{T1996} and the group Lasso penalty \citep{Y2006} joined together.
+Numerous efforts have been dedicated to accelerating the convergence of SGLasso \citep{ida2019fast, zhang2020efficient}.

+The theoretical research on double sparsity began with \citet{cai2019sparse}, which established the minimax lower bounds for the estimation error of the double sparse linear regression, and the near-optimal upper bounds for the estimation error of SGLasso are obtained under the irrepresentable condition.
+Moreover, they provided the theoretical guarantees for both the sample complexity and estimation error of SGLasso. \citet{li2022minimax} concentrated on the Gaussian location model with a double sparse structure.
+They established the minimax rates for the estimation error over $\ell_u(\ell_{q})$ mixed-norm for $u,q \in [0, 1]$.
 Despite these advancements, there still remains a dearth of methods with optimal theoretical guarantees.